storyblok/gatsby-source-storyblok/README.md

 #### 2. Link your components to Storyblok Visual Editor

-`<StoryblokStory />` keeps the state for thet story behind the scenes and uses `StoryblokComponent` to render the route components dynamically, using the list of components loaded during the initialization inside the storyblokInit function.
+`<StoryblokStory />` keeps the state for the story behind the scenes and uses `StoryblokComponent` to render the route components dynamically, using the list of components loaded during the initialization inside the storyblokInit function.
 You can use the `StoryblokComponent` inside the components to redner the nested components dynamically.

 For every component you've defined in your Storyblok space, call the `storyblokEditable` function with the blok content: